Crypto Bug Bounty: 6 easy stepThe Million Dollar Side Hustle Guide for Beginners

 What Actually is a Bug Bounty?

-Let’s keep it super simple and break down what this actually is.
+Let’s keep it simple.
 Crypto companies build massive digital castles called smart contracts to hold billions of dollars.
 But code is written by humans, and humans make mistakes.
-A “bug” is just a mistake in the code that might let someone steal the money or freeze the system.
+A “bug” is just a mistake in the code that might let someone steal money.

 Why Crypto Pays So Much Better